McMasterRS/ws_web-design-guide/conclusion.md

 Throughout this workshop, we learned the basics of styling Material UI components to conform to the McMaster Digital Brand Standards.
 Your final Next.js SPA has the following features :
 - Styled text using the `Typography` component
-- A theme that use the McMaster Heritage Maroon and Heritage Gold colors
+- A theme that uses the McMaster Heritage Maroon and Heritage Gold colors
 - A styled responsive navigation bar with two configurations depending on the screen size
 - A responsive footer that adapts its layout and position to the device's screen size
 - Support for dark and light mode (in addition to following the user preference)